volodymyrprokopyuk/problem-solving/doc/Markdown.md

     - `inline` ignores `width` and `height`, is palced inline in the text flow, takes up enough width and height to fit the content
     - `inline-block` respects `width` and `height` and is palced inline in the text flow
+    - `display: none;` removes element from the flow
+    - `visibility: hidden` preserves element space in the flow
 - CSS units
     - `px` usually used only for root `font-size`
     - `em` variable, relative to inherited `font-size`